rishavmitra100/Cattle_Vision/README.md

 # Cattle-Vision

-An end-to-end deep learning system that detects cattle in images and classifies their breed.
+An end-to-end deep learning system that detects cattle in images, draws a bounding box around it and classifies its breed from 15 cattle breeds with confidence score.

-## App
+## Streamlit App Link
 [Cattle Vision](https://cattlebreedclassifier-u2marrrgzv6fyzfnu9tahh.streamlit.app/)

 ## Features